MianSaadTahir/Threat-Guard/README.md

    `git clone https://github.com/miansaadtahir/threat-guard.git`
 2. Install required dependencies:
    `pip install -r requirements.txt`
-3. Create a `.env` file in the root directory and add your VirusTotal API key.
+3. Create a `.env` file in the root directory and add your VirusTotal API key
 4. Run the application:
    `python app.py`
-5. Open the local address shown in the terminal `(e.g., http://127.0.0.1:5000)` in your browser to go live.
+5. Open the local address shown in the terminal `(e.g., http://127.0.0.1:5000)` in your browser

 ## Contributing
 Contributions, issues, and feature requests are welcome!